 Staffing shortfalls resulted in OGC not achieving its FY 2014 goal, and the FY 2015 goal was reset based on FY 2014 results.
 OGC focused on internal OGC work processes as well as Board-wide processes, to include public and confidential financial disclosures as well as investigation of allegations of fraud, waste, and abuse that may be referred to OGC.
 OGC also completed reviews of four of its work processes.
 Two work processes were deemed effective by both the reviewer and an independent assessor.
 Two other work processes, one of which is already covered by a rule, were identified as effective with minor exceptions; these will be resolved during FY 2016.

 Strategic Objective 4.2 - Improve the alignment of human capital strategies with agency mission, goals, and objectives through analysis, planning, investment, measurement, and management of human capital programs.

-Fiscal Year Goal Statement Target Measure, Milestone, or Result 1 Cal Deliverable 2015 Achieve a more results-oriented performance culture.
-Target: Number of employees operating under a performance- based appraisal system.
-(1) Implement a Senior Executive Service (SES) performance appraisal system that achieves certification by the Office of Personnel Management (OPM) by September 30, 2015; (2) Implement a revised General Schedule (GS) performance management system that supports a results- oriented performance culture at the Board.
-Not Achieved Actual Results for P receding Fiscal Years 2014 Achieve a more results-oriented performance culture.
-Target: Number of employees operating under a performance- based appraisal system.
-Develop a revised GS performance management system to ensure higher standards and employee accountability by August 31, 2014.
-Ongoing
+Fiscal Goal Statement Target Measure, Result

+Year Milestone, or

+Deliverable

+2015 Achieve a more results-oriented (1) Implement a Not Achieved

+performance culture.
+Senior Executive

+Service (SES)

+Target: Number of employees performance appraisal

+operating under a performance- system that achieves

+based appraisal system. certification by the

+Office of Personnel

+Management (OPM)

+by September 30,

+2015; (2) Implement a

+revised General

+Schedule (GS)

+performance

+management system

+that supports a results-

+oriented performance

+culture at the Board.

+10 TO 1 TO

+2014 Preceding Fiscal Years

+2014 Achieve a more results-oriented Develop a revised GS Ongoing

+performance culture. performance

+T AND C I management system

+Target: Number of employees to ensure higher

+operating under a performance- standards and

+based appraisal system. employee

+accountability by

+August 31, 2014.

+1